ociaw/Verdoct/README.md

 # Verdoct

-Lightweight documentation theme for Statiq Docs supporting API versioning
+Lightweight documentation theme for Statiq Docs supporting API versioning.

+This theme is based off of [Docable](https://github.com/statiqdev/Docable), but has been heavily modified.

 # Minimum Statiq Docs Version